hayden-fr/ComfyUI-Model-Manager/README.md

 - Include models listed in ComfyUI's `extra_model_paths.yaml`.
 - Button to copy a model to the ComfyUI clipboard or embedding to system clipboard.
 (Embedding copying requires secure http connection.)
 - Button to add model to ComfyUI graph or embedding to selected nodes.
 (For small screens/low resolution.)
-- Right, left and bottom toggleable sidebar modes.
+- Right, left, top and bottom toggleable sidebar modes.
 - Drag a model onto the graph to add a new node.
 - Drag a model onto an existing node to set the model field.
 - Drag an embedding onto a text area to add it to the end.
 - Increased supported preview image types.
 - Correctly change colors using ComfyUI's theme colors.
 - Simplified UI.
+- Settings tab and config file.
+  - Hide/Show 'add' and 'copy-to-clipboard' buttons.
+  - Text to always search.
+  - Show/Hide add embedding extension.

 ## TODO:

+### Code

+- &#9744; Javascript cleanup.
+  - &#9744; Seperate into classes per tab?
+  - &#9744; HTML generation all inside main class?
+  - &#9744; More server driven, HTMX-like HTML generation?
+(Avoid x2 states)

 ### Model Copying